ARM-software/abi-aa/buildattr64/buildattr64.rst

 *parameter type* is 0 (ULEB128)

-Combining attribute values of aeabi-feature-and-bits
+Combining attribute values of aeabi_feature_and_bits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With reference to Combining attribute values.
 The partial order for